‘Bachelor’ Spoilers Week 11: Nick Viall’s Final Pick Looks At Wedding Dresses

 A post shared by Holly Wiancko???? (@hollywiancko) on

-Bachelor spoilers have come with a side of Reality Steve‘s predictions, and he doesn’t think that Nick Viall and Vanessa Grimaldi have staying power.
+Bachelor spoilers have come with a side of Reality Steve‘s predictions and he doesn’t think that Nick Viall and Vanessa Grimaldi have staying power.
 In fact, he already said that Nick wants to keep his fame and fortune run going for as long as possible — and joining Dancing With The Stars may prove that.
 Steve has also said that Nick and Vanessa have been having issues and disagreements, especially when it comes to where to live.
 Since Vanessa’s life (work and family) is in Canada and Nick is from The States, big decisions have to be made.

 “Will they last?
 Probably not.
 Already not hearing good things about the final couple, and I think where they are in life and location is playing a major role.
 However, despite everything that Nick claims, he did this season to strictly promote his career.
 No different than any other lead.
 He’s been taking acting classes in LA for a while now, so if Vanessa is even considering this relationship to be serious, she’s gonna have to move to LA for this to work.
 And I’m hearing she does not want to leave Canada.
 Sorry, but Nick is not moving to Canada.”

 Since Nick joined Dancing With The Stars, there has obviously been a temporary decision made — Nick has to be in California to rehearse with his partner, Peta Murgatroyd, and to dance on the show every Monday night.
-It is presumed that Vanessa will be in the audience to cheer on her man, but she works as a special education teacher and may have other obligations at home.
+It is presumed that Vanessa will be in the audience to cheer on her man but she works as a special education teacher and may have other obligations at home.

 3 hour Bachelor episode!????#ithinkTitanicwasshorter #thebachelor